bonitasoft/bonita-doc/md/single-sign-on-with-kerberos.md

     ```

     It is recommended to also replace the value of the passphrase (property auth.passphrase).
 The value must be the same as in the file **authenticationManager-config.properties** updated previously.

+    If you want Bonita engine to create the accounts on the fly once a user accessing Bonita has been authenticated with the IdP, you can uncomment the property `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.enable` (and set its value to true) as well as the next 2 properties to add a default membership to each user account:
+    - `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.defaultMembershipGroupPath` specify the group in which every user account created on the fly will be added (the full group path is needed)
+    - `authentication.passphraseOrPasswordAuthenticationService.createMissingUser.defaultMembershipRoleName` specify the role to use to create the membership

+    **Note:** Activating this option means any user authorized by the IdP to access Bonita will have an account created automatically in Bonita Database.

-8. If your Domain Controller is correctly configured, you are done.
+7. If your Domain Controller is correctly configured, you are done.
 Then you can start the bundle and try to access a portal page, an app page or a form URL (or just `http://<host>:<port>/bonita[?tenant=<tenantId>]`) and make sure that you are automatically logged in.

 Note that if you try to access `http://<bundle host>:<port>/bonita/login.jsp`, then you won't be redirected as this page still needs to be accessible in order for the tenant administrator (or another user if you set the property `kerberos.auth.standard.allowed` to true or define a whitelist with the property `auth.tenant.standard.whitelist`) to be able to log in without an account on AD.